cisagov/ICSNPP/zeek_bsap_ip_parser/README.md

 zeek -N # Ensure everything installed correctly and you are able to see Zeek::BSAP_IP
 ```

-If you want to deploy this on an already existing Zeek implementation and you don't want to build the plugin on the machine, you can extract the Zeek_Bsap_ip.tar.gz file to the directory of the established ZEEK_PLUGIN_PATH (default is `${ZEEK_INSTALLATION_DIR}/lib/zeek/plugins/`).
+If you want to deploy this plugin on an already existing Zeek implementation and you don't want to build the plugin on the machine, you can extract the Zeek_Bsap_ip.tar.gz file to the directory of the established ZEEK_PLUGIN_PATH (default is `${ZEEK_INSTALLATION_DIR}/lib/zeek/plugins/`).

 ```bash
 tar xvzf build/Zeek_Bsap_ip.tar.gz -C $ZEEK_PLUGIN_PATH